Notification of offences and 'show cause' events

 What about events that occurred before admission to practice?

 When applying for a Practising Certificate you must inform the Law Society of any 'show cause' event which occurred before you were admitted to the legal profession in New South Wales or another jurisdiction.
+You must also specify whether the event has been disclosed to the Legal Profession Admission Board.

 What happens if notification is not provided?